 - Create optimal organizational effectiveness through the use of a Functional Analysis Approach

 - Examine the above in a manner that controls the potential impact on instructional support and/or student achievement

-The District's fiscal year 2020 audit was conducted by the firm of Malloy, Montague, Karnowski, Radosevich & Co., P.A.
-The results of that audit were presented to the School Board at the February 1, 2021 regular business meeting.
+The district's fiscal year 2021 audit was conducted by the firm of Malloy, Montague, Karnowski, Radosevich & Co., P.A.
+The results of that audit were presented to the School Board at the Jan.
+18, 2022 regular business meeting.

 The Robbinsdale Area Schools Financial Advisory Council (FAC) provides financial advice and support to the School Board and Administration, including evaluation of the district's economic conditions, development of future budget assumptions and review of the overall fiscal condition of the district.
 More information about FAC can be found under the Community / Get Involved / Committees & Volunteer Opportunities page.

 When you provide a check as payment, you authorize us either to use information from your check to make a one-time electronic fund transfer from your account or to process the payment as a check transaction.
 When we use information from your check to make an electronic fund transfer, funds may be withdrawn from your account on the same day we receive your payment, and you will not receive your check back from your financial institution.
 This change was made beginning March 1, 2011.

 Standards and Poor's (S&P) conducted a credit profile and RatingsDirect summary due to the sale of general obligation facilities maintenance bonds and alternative facilities refunding bonds sold in October 2020, per unanimous approval of the School Board.